A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 died in 2004.
 Franke is known world-wide as one of the most

-to some of the world's most exotic locales, including 17
+She traveled to some of the world's most exotic locales,

-trips to Kenya.
-She is known in Greenville, Mississippi,
+including 17 trips to Kenya.
+She is known in Greenville,

-as a talented portrait photographer who has photographed
+Mississippi, as a talented portrait photographer who has

-some of the area's best known families and authors.
+photographed some of the area's best known families and

 A joint exhibit of the work of Franke Keating and her son

-John as hosted by the Greenville Arts Council in 2011.
-It
+John was hosted by the Greenville Arts Council in 2011.

-was titled “Franke and John Keating: Mother and Son
+It was titled “Franke and John Keating: Mother and

 The Keatings' son John Keating pursued an education in